MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Calculation of Metrics

 \section{Calculation of Metrics}

 We follow the usual practice to evaluate multi-view consistency by Temporal Warping Error (TWE) and warped Learned Perceptual Image Patch Similarity (LPIPS) \cite{huang2021learning, chiang2022hyper, nguyen2022snerf}.
 Previous methods \cite{huang2021learning, chiang2022hyper, nguyen2022snerf} render stylized videos and evaluate short-range and long-range consistency.
 As MM-NeRF does not require the use of Normalized Device Coordinates (NDC), while StyleRF \cite{liu2023stylerf} asks to use it, it is difficult to render identical videos based on different methods.
-To ensure the fairness of the comparison, we evaluate multi-view consistency on the test set.
+To ensure the fairness of the comparison, we evaluate multi-view consistency on the test dataset.

 TWE and warped LPIPS are based on optical flow, and RAFT \cite{teed2020raft} is employed to compute optical in our experiments.
-The calculation is similar to our proposed MSCL, except that MSCL specifies a view as the reference view to keep consistency of multi-view supervision, while the evaluation of multi-view consistency selects two stylized views in a rolling manner.
-In Particular, the sequence of stylized test views is generated, and TWE and warped LPIPS are computed with each pair of adjacent views.
-TWE is calculated as follows:
+The calculation of evaluation metrics is similar to our proposed MSCL.
+However, the key distinction lies in MSCL's specification of a reference view and its requirement for the consistency of details across other views with this reference view, whereas the evaluation metrics only select two distinct views and calculate the consistency of stylized results of these two views.
+From the functional perspective, MSCL and evaluation metrics also exhibit significant differences.
+Specifically, MSCL aims to ensure the multi-view consistency of training data to prevent detail blurring and thus is utilized for processing training data, whereas evaluation metrics are employed to evaluate the multi-view consistency of generated multi-view images.